 Jack Nicklaus Rookie Card

-1971 Barratt & Co.
-Limited Famous Sportsmen Jack Nicklaus #6 is not the only card collectors consider to be a rookie.
-In fact, there is a sticker produced two years later and a major release card from one of the hobby’s “big boy” card producers a decade later that often get the rookie designation.
+The 1971 Barratt & Co.
+Limited Famous Sportsmen Jack Nicklaus #6 is the most valuable Jack Nicklaus rookie, but it is not the only card collectors consider to be a rookie.
+There is a sticker produced two years later and a major release card from one of the hobby’s “big boy” card producers a decade later that often gets the rookie designation.
 I like the 1971Barratt & Co.
 Nicklaus rookie, but this is a situation where there are very good arguments for other cards.
-In this article I’ll walk through all the cards that can be considered Jack Nicklaus rookies and a few more.
+In this article, I’ll walk through all the cards that can be considered Jack Nicklaus rookies and a few more.

 1971 Barratt & Co.
 Limited Famous Sportsmen Jack Nicklaus #6